NAME

 unix2dos linux.reg | iconv -f utf-8 -t utf-16le > win.reg

-For more information about encoding, see the Win::Hivex::Regedit(3) manpage.
+For more information about encoding, see Win::Hivex::Regedit(3).

 If you are unsure about the current encoding, use the file(1) command.
 Recent versions of Windows regedit.exe produce a UTF-16LE file with Windows-style (CRLF) line endings, like this: